SteveNoyes/productPreviewCardComponent/README.md

 ### Built with

-- HTML5 with a little help from Emmet
+- HTML5 with help from Emmet
 - CSS
 - Flexbox
 - Mobile-first workflow

 ### What I learned

-vertical-align: middle; That's something I learned.
+vertical-align: middle;
 It took a long time to find out how to center text next to text.